DawidCiechowski/Wizytowka/README.md

 ## Introduction

 A personal website, using Node.js, React.js and CSS, showcasing the information in regards to myself - Dawid Ciechowski - along with information about my projects, skills and contact information.
+Personally, I do not have any previous experience with React, hence the website may not be fully polished.

 ### IMPORTANT!